-Fentanyl is an incredibly powerful synthetic opioid, and it’s used in medical settings for a variety of reasons including for the treatment of severe and chronic pain in people who are resistant to the effects of other opioids.
-There are different ways fentanyl can be administered including in a transdermal patch form, and orally.
+Fentanyl is an incredibly powerful synthetic opioid.
+It’s used in medical settings for a variety of reasons, including for the treatment of severe and chronic pain in people who are resistant to the effects of other opioids.
+There are different ways fentanyl can be administered, including in a transdermal patch form and orally.

-While fentanyl certainly has therapeutic pain relieving benefits, it’s also one of the most commonly abused drugs in the U.S. The majority of illicitly obtained fentanyl comes from China, where there are laxer pharmaceutical regulations.
+While fentanyl certainly has therapeutic pain-relieving benefits, it’s also one of the most commonly abused drugs in the United States.
 Fentanyl has a high potential for abuse, particularly because its effects occur rapidly but last only a short time, and also because it can create a euphoric high, particularly when taken in larger doses.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700